BiologicalRecordsCentre/brc-vis-drupal/README.md

 ```

 ### Module dependencies
-If you are using Indica XML reports or Indicia Elasticsearch API to retried data for the visualisation, you must ensure that the Indicia *client_helpers* library is installed on the website.
+If you are using Indica XML reports or Indicia Elasticsearch API to retried data for the visualisation, you must ensure that the Indicia *client_helpers* library is available to the module.
+If the iForm module is on the website, then the module will use the client_helpers
+library included there.
+Otherwise it will look for a client_helpers library within this module.